HEP-FCC/fcc-physics/README.md

 example-lib:
 - shared library to be used from the ROOT command line.
-- ROOT macro based on this shared library
+- pyroot macro based on this shared library

 Prerequisite: before doing anything,
-- compile albers and source its init script to set your environment for albers.
+- compile podio and source its init script to set your environment for podio.
 - compile fcc-edm and source its init script to set your environment for fcc-edm

 Before compiling or using